 Engagement with industry

 The majority of capabilities are produced, maintained and repaired, modernised and adapted, and retired by industry.
 Allies recognised the relevance of engaging closer, and earlier in the capability development process, with the defence and security industry.
-Allies also recognise the need to maintain a strong defence industrial base in Europe and across the Atlantic, including through small- and medium-sized enterprises.
+Allies also recognise the need to maintain a strong defence industrial base in Europe and across the Atlantic, including through small- and medium-sized enterprises (SMEs).
 New challenges are dealt with through innovative capabilities.
-A sustainable, innovative and globally competitive industry is therefore critical to the Alliance’s success.
+Increasingly, capabilities are dual-use and are permeating defence from the civilian sector.
+Therefore, more and intense efforts are directed towards attracting start-ups, SMEs and enhancing the dialogue with academia and research establishments.
+A sustainable, innovative and globally competitive industry is critical to the Alliance’s success.
+(For more information)